Transforma logo

 Directly related IoT applications and Forecast Insight Reports include:

-• Security Tracking – Includes a range of security-related applications such as for security guards, prison guards, and also offender tagging.
-Also includes ‘smart soldier’ equipment used by defence personnel in a military context.
+• Security Tracking – Includes a range of security-related applications for security guards, prison guards, and for offender tagging.
+The use of ‘smart soldier’ equipment by defence personnel in a military context is also included.

 • Asset Monitoring – This application group encompasses a variety of assets that are suitable for remote monitoring.
 This includes the monitoring of livestock and associated applications such as automated feeders.
 It also covers the monitoring of fitness equipment located in gyms and other shared contexts.
 Tracking and monitoring of equipment in ambulances is also incorporated as part of the healthcare vertical.
 Furthermore, this Application Group includes connected video gaming machines, gambling machines and other devices such as pachinko machines.
 Monitoring the condition, availability, and use of assets important to public health such as life rings and defibrillators is also present in this application group, including access to potentially dangerous infrastructure such as substations.